 When you are having issues at work, and the situation can't be resolved, you may be forced to resign as an alternative to being fired.
 What should you do if you are asked to resign?
 In this situation, you will need to consider the consequences of resigning versus termination and their impact on your current lifestyle, as well as career goals.

 Resigning vs. Getting Fired

 There are several factors to consider when you resign versus being fired including eligibility for unemployment compensation, benefits, recommendations, a possibility of a severance package, what you can say in job interviews, and how the company describes your termination to prospective employers.

 If you are asked to resign, you don't need to give an immediate response.
 Take some time to consider the alternatives before you decide to resign or wait to be fired.
-Here's information on making a decision on whether you should quit before you get fired.
+Here's information on deciding on whether you should quit before you get fired.

 Options for Keeping Your Job

 If you don't want to leave, there may be options for keeping your job.
 It can't hurt to ask whether there is anything you can do to stay on with the company.
 If there are performance issues, ask if a performance plan can be implemented, perhaps for a probationary period.
 Ask if there are any work-related issues that can be addressed, or are there any other alternatives to being let go.

 If there are no options other than resigning or being terminated, the next step is to find out if your resignation is negotiable.
-What is the company going to offer you, if anything, in order to get you to leave?
-I know some people who have gotten hefty severance packages simply because they didn't just resign when they were asked to.
+What is the company going to offer you, if anything, to get you to leave?
+Some people who have gotten hefty severance packages simply because they didn't just resign when they were asked to.

 Know Your Rights

 It's important to understand your employee rights when you lose or are about to lose your job.
 When you're not sure about your rights, the best place to start is with the human resources (HR) department.
 Even if they are in the process of terminating your employment, they can help you transition out of the company by answering your questions, as well as explaining your eligibility for any continued company benefits.